Child Speech Recognition

 Based on this experiment, we provide three recommendations for anyone looking to use automatic speech recognition in child-robot interactions:

-1. Child speech recognition works.
+Child speech recognition works.
 Mostly, especially comparing to 2017.
-Adult-like recognition is not yet available, but the best model recognizes 60% of utterances correctly, barring small grammatical differences.
+Adult-like recognition is not yet available, but the best model recognizes 60% of utterances correctly, barring small grammatical differences, compared to 20% in 2017.
+However, very short and very long utterances remain a problem.

 Examples